Deep Joint Source-Channel Coding for Semantic Communications: Conclusion and Future Challenges

 While we have provided potential solutions for the security of DeepJSCC, we believe that security still constitutes an important challenge in front of its adoption in practical systems, particularly for sensitive applications.
 More research will be needed in this direction to incorporate more advanced security mechanisms into the design of DeepJSCC architectures.

-Even though we have focused on wireless image delivery to illustrate its benefits, DeepJSCC is a powerful paradigm that can be applied to any source and channel statistics and any downstream task.
-We have mentioned particular applications to wireless video delivery, CSI feedback, remote image retrieval, and multi-agent cooperation, to demonstrate the generality of the DeepJSCC paradigm.
+DeepJSCC is a powerful paradigm that can be applied to any semantic communication problem involving diverse source and channel statistics and any downstream task.
+We have mentioned wireless image and video delivery, CSI feedback, image retrieval, and multi-agent cooperation to demonstrate the flexibility of the DeepJSCC paradigm.
 On the other hand, an important challenge for DeepJSCC is to develop universal encoder/decoder architectures that can be used for multi-modal data sources, so that we do not need to train and store different network parameters for different source and channel combinations.
-We also expect to see more diverse applications of DeepJSCC for more challenging channels, such as optical, visible light, underwater, or satellite communication channels.
+We also expect to see diverse applications of DeepJSCC for more challenging channels, such as optical, visible light, underwater, or satellite communication channels.
 In some of these scenarios, purely data driven approaches may need to be employed due to the lack of accurate channel models for training.

 Another potential application of the DeepJSCC paradigm is source delivery over multi-user networks.
-It is known that Shannon's Separation Theorem breaks down in most multi-user scenarios even in the asymptotic infinite block length regime.
-This will require developing more advanced DeepJSCC techniques that can incorporate i) correlations among multiple source signals, ii) resource allocation techniques among transmitting nodes, and iii) interference management and cancellation techniques.
+It is known that Shannon's Separation Theorem breaks down in most multi-user scenarios, even in the asymptotic infinite block length regime.
+This will require developing more advanced DeepJSCC techniques that can incorporate i) correlations among multiple source signals, ii) resource allocation techniques among nodes, and iii) interference management and cancellation techniques.

-Although favorable properties from superior performance to robustness against channel variations make DeepJSCC a promising technology in future communication systems, there are still many issues to be addressed before their adoption in practical systems.
-These include the peak-to-average power ratio (PAPR) problem when combining DeepJSCC with orthogonal frequency division multiplexing (OFDM) and the efficient training problem when DeepJSCC encoder and decoder adopt deeper networks.
+Although favorable properties from superior performance to robustness against channel variations make DeepJSCC a promising technology in future communication systems, there are still many issues to be addressed before its adoption in practical systems.
+These include the peak-to-average power ratio (PAPR) problem when combining DeepJSCC with orthogonal frequency division multiplexing (OFDM) and the efficient training problem when DeepJSCC encoder and decoder adopt deeper and more complex networks.
 Solving these challenges will make DeepJSCC a key enabler of semantic communications in practical future wireless systems.